mathieucarbou/tic-tac-toe/README.md

 I didn't take the time to create mock services.
 Mycila Guice extensions enables to create override modules for Guice in test folder.

+__AppDirect__

+* App link: https://www.appdirect.com/apps/31131 (i do not know why but this link it not public.I must loging to access it)

 ## Important Notes

 * All Mycila and Guestful libraries used are libraries I developed at Guestful and Mycila and they are open-sourced at https://github.com/guestful and https://github.com/mycila.
 These libraries provides components to quickly start a micro-service app completely based on JAX-RS with DI with performance and scalability in mind.